-3.2 Drilling Fluid Details
+2.3 Drilling Fluid Details

 The drilling fluid system used on the Puna KS-11RD2 and the 11RD3 was a Bentonite/Xanthan Gum mud system.
-This system comprised of Wyoming bentonite, a complex polysaccharide and xanthan gum.
-The complex polysaccharide (BPac) used in conjunction with Wyoming bentonite and Xanthan Gum provided improved shear thinning characteristics.
-The API fluid loss was further controlled with a vinyl sulfonated copolymer (AMPS/AM).
+This system was comprised of Wyoming bentonite, a complex polysaccharide and xanthan gum.
+The complex polysaccharide (BPac) used in conjunction with Wyoming bentonite and xanthan gum provided improved shear thinning characteristics.
+The API fluid loss was further controlled with a vinyl sulfonated copolymer (AMPS/AM), Perricone et al.,(1985).
 Micronized cellulose (MicroCell) was used as the primary lost circulation material (LCM).
-The LCM concentrations in the mud system ranged from 2% to 5% by volume, depending on the severity of mud losses.
+The LCM concentrations in the mud system ranged from 2% up to 5% by volume, depending on the severity of mud losses, Rickard et al., (2010).
 Additional MicroCell was used for sweeps to improve hole cleaning and to control seepage.
-The approximate formulation and fluid properties of the Bentonite/Xanthan Gum mud system are shown in Tables 2 and 3.
+The approximate formulation and fluid properties of the Bentonite/Xanthan Gum mud system are shown in Tables 1 and 2.